Home

 All the experts say that if you use your body, or any body parts, in a repetitive motion, over and over that this will cause an RSI, or Repetitive Strain Injury.

-All of which leads to Tendonitis.
+All of which leads to Tendonitis(See: What Is Tendonitis?)

 For the most part, this is true, and is close enough to the truth to call it true.

-But it's not the whole truth, nor the whole story.
+But it's NOT the whole truth, nor the whole story.

 Poor Ergonomics